devops-works/egress-auditor/README.md

 outputs.
 For those options, the required format is `pluginame:optionname:optionvalue`.

-For instance, to set verbosity tp 2 for the iptables output plugin, the proper invocation is:
+For instance, to set verbosity to 2 for the iptables output plugin, the proper invocation is:

 ```